Murphy, North Carolina: Healthcare

 Murphy and all of Cherokee County are served by Erlanger Western Carolina Hospital, certified by the United States Department of Health and Human Services.
 It is licensed for 191 beds, of which 120 are nursing home beds, 57 are general-use beds, and the remaining 14 are dedicated to Alzheimer's patients.

-There are a variety of independent healthcare providers including the areas of general family practice, dental, OBGYN, ENT, sports medicine specialists, chiropractic, pediatrics, and holistic care.

 Law enforcement

-Murphy and the surrounding unincorporated communities are protected by the Murphy Police Department, which is located at 93 Peachtree Street near downtown Murphy.
-It is headed by the Chief of Police, Justin J. Jacobs.
+Murphy and the surrounding unincorporated communities are protected by the Murphy Police Department.
+In February 2024, the department moved to a new headquarters at 498 Hill St. outside downtown.
+The new location cost $565,100, plus $70,000 in renovations.
+The new station, which was built as a bank in 1988, is three times larger than the former headquarters.
+The department had for decades been located in the basement of the old Carnegie Library at 93 Peachtree Street next to the courthouse.
+The current chief of police is Tim Lominac.

 Cherokee County as a whole is served by the Cherokee County Sheriff's Office.
-D. L. Palmer is the current Sheriff, he has served in that capacity since 2014.
-The current Cherokee County Jail can house around 150 Inmates.
-The current jail built in 2008, replaced the older 1922 Jail that has since been demolished.
+Dustin D. Smith is the current Sheriff, he has served in that capacity since 2022.
+The current Cherokee County Jail was built in 2008 and can house around 150 inmates.
+It replaced the older 1922 jail that has since been demolished.

-Mission statement

-It is the mission of the Town of Murphy Police Department to increase the quality of life and create a safe environment for all citizens and visitors of the Town of Murphy.

-By forming a partnership with the community through Community Policing Initiatives we will work together to protect the lives and property of the citizens through fair, honest and professional enforcement of the laws, crime prevention and community problem solving.

 Crime rate

-According to the Cherokee County, NC government, the crimes in the area consist primarily of domestic abuse (accounting for greater than 60% of incidents.)
-Emergency calls have increased in line with population increases.
-Violent crimes decreased year over year in 2018 by 15.3%, compared to an overal reduction of 7.3% for the entire state of North Carolina.
+According to the county government, crimes in the area consist primarily of domestic abuse (accounting for greater than 60% of incidents).
+Violent crimes decreased year-over-year in 2018 by 15.3%, compared to an overall reduction of 7.3% for the entire state.